Authorize AI-driven state transitions before they bind the enterprise.

 Training-signal exportRuntime-safe export availableYes

 OntoGuard’s current proof package is intentionally honest.
-It can prove controlled route enforcement and no-bind behavior in a controlled harness.
+It can prove event-level no-bind proof and controlled route behavior.
 Production L5 non-bypassability is not a website claim until a real downstream route is integrated and tested.

 Start Without Uploading Internal Documents